- Kylie Munnich, Chief Executive Officer

 - Alexandra Donald Content Assistant

-- Gina Black Head of COVID Production Liaison
+- Gina Black Head of Physical Production and COVID Liaison

 - Naomi Wenck Production Attraction and Investment Director